rrohitramsen/JPStockMarketRepository/README.md

 # How to use:

-Pull the code into your local Eclipse or Spring STS, then you are good to go.

-StockmarketApplicationContext : This class has main method, Can Run the application for dumy data.

-java StockmarketApplicationContext

 This is a maven project, can run using ..

-mvn test -> to execute the unit tests.
+mvn test -> to execute the Junit tests.

-mvn package -> to generate the executable jar.
+mvn package -> to generate the executable jar. --> [JPStockMarket-0.0.1-SNAPSHOT.jar]

 To run the program just run: